esesmuedgars/CurriculumVitae/README.md

 Developed automation testing library, distributed via CocoaPods, that used WebSocket to communicate with JavaScript local server.
 Developed application that acted as client and executed user actions, provided by product<sup>[2]</sup>, invoked by server and notified server of results.<br>2.
 Client SDKs

-(_eg. application establishes instance with server.
+(_e.g. application establishes instance with server.
 Server sends create client command to application.
 Application uses product to create client, afterwards, notifies server.
 Server asserts data and passes or fails test._)

 <!--
 ### Accenture